 Air fares and airport taxes, beverages and alcoholic drinks, personal expenses, meals during itinerary, tip and gratuities and lodging.
 Any other incidentals not listed under "included".

-Ground transportion is limited up to 15 people in AC comfortable van with hotel pick-up/drop-off located inside Puebla city spots such as downtown , "Angelopolis" mall and "La Paz" and "Sonata" at Lomas de Angelopolis.
+Ground transportion is limited number of people in AC comfortable cars (4 Pax maximum and driver) with hotel pick-up/drop-off located inside Puebla city spots such as downtown (Centro Histórico), "Angelopolis" mall and "La Paz" and "Sonata" at Lomas de Angelopolis.

 Zacatlan is a city located in the Sierra Norte region of Puebla .
 The area is known for its production of apples, other fruit, cider and fruit wines, which are promoted through the annual “Fair of Apple” and “ Fair of Cider”.
 It is also home to the Relojes Centenario company, the first clock factory in Latin America and the builder of the city’s double sided flower clock in the main square.
 The historic center of Zacatlán is filled with traditional houses with red tile roofs.
 Outside of the city proper, there is a significant indigenous population, the Piedras Encimadas Valley with its rock formations and various waterfalls and ravines.
 Tour time including visit to Chignahuapan 6 hours.
 Watch factory, Cidar factory, City Hall, Parish church of Saint Peter and Saint Paul.